cjungmann/schemafw/userguide/Troubleshooting.md

 - The update row name (xxx) does not match the result's row-name (XXX)
 - Don't know what to do with the update row
 - Table with GROUP BY field is missing xrow_id
+- Failed to find a usable id value for row named "xxx"
 - update_associations failed to find a data-id attribute for "*field_name*."
 - The import query failed (Lost connection to MySQL server during query)